green-coding-solutions/documentation/content/en/docs/measuring/debugging.md

 Some container do not have `bash`.
 However `sh`, which has less capabilities, should be available in most cases.

-## Debbuging containers via HTTP / exposed ports
+## Debugging containers via HTTP / exposed ports

 If entering the container looks fine and you need to access them through some of their exposed ports (ex. via Browser through HTTP) turn on the `--allow-unsafe` flag to bind